 This man-made island in the park is found in the middle of Visovac Lake, upstream from Skradinski Buk.
 It goes back to the 14th century when a small monastery was first built.

-Now it’s home to the Franciscan monastery of Our Lady of Mercy that was established in 1445 and rebuilt in the 18th century.
+Now it’s home to the Franciscan monastery of Our Lady of Mercy which was established in 1445 and rebuilt in the 18th century.
 There is also the Church of Our Lady of Visovac there as well.

 To visit the island you can go by boat from Stinice or from Remetic.
 It’s just a five-minute ride and they are free on Sundays.

-Taking in the sights of the Krka National Park is an amazing experience because you not only get to learn a bit of history about the area, you also get to take in all the beautiful and jaw-dropping attractions available in the park coupled with a relaxing swim.
+Taking in the sights of the Krka National Park is an amazing experience because you not only get to learn a bit of history about the area, but you also get to take in all the beautiful and jaw-dropping attractions available in the park coupled with a relaxing swim.

 Try to make sure your next vacation takes you to Croatia, and make sure you visit the astounding Krka National Park.